 How We Tested Rain Jackets

-Testing jackets require a healthy dose of rain, snow, and drizzle, and the Pacific Northwest gave us plenty for the past three years.
-We took these models up glaciated peaks, on rainforest hikes, on ski tours and on fall hikes and backpacking trips in the sleet and rain.
+Testing jackets require a healthy dose of rain, snow, and drizzle, and the Pacific Northwest gave us plenty for the past four years.
+We took these models up glaciated peaks, on rainforest hikes, on ski tours and fall hikes and backpacking trips in the sleet and rain.
 We also wore them around town, biking and walking through November Farmers Markets.
 We also ran trails in each jacket, noting how well each breathes or vents for high-octane activity.

 During this test, we noted any weaknesses in the hoods, cuffs, and zippers.
-Finally, we examined each jacket, taking note of the features, from the hoods to the wrist cuffs, that make them comfortable and seal out the elements.
+Finally, we examined each jacket, taking note of the features, from the hoods to the wrist cuffs, which make them comfortable and seal out the elements.